Laureate’s COVID-19 Response

 How are you responding to the COVID-19 pandemic?

 The health and well-being of our students, faculty and staff is our first priority.
-We have closely followed the guidance of the World Health Organization and local authorities to determine the most appropriate action.
+We continue to follow the guidance of the World Health Organization and local authorities to determine the most appropriate action.
 We thank our faculty and staff for their flexibility, commitment and resilience as together, we do everything possible to deliver on our promise to each of our students.
-Our President and CEO, Eilif Serck-Hanssen, recently published this letter to Laureate students.
+Back in March, our President and CEO, Eilif Serck-Hanssen, published this letter to Laureate students.

 What capability do you have to move to online delivery?